 70. The Place and Purpose of Bhakti in the Bhagavadgita

 Notes: I have translated the Bhagavadgita twice.
 The first one was a loose translation.
 The second one was a word to word translation with a detailed commentary.
+I am currently working on a revised edition with even more indepth commentary.
 The commentary is however different from what you will find here.
 In this section I will share with you my thoughts about the knowledge, philosophy and wisdom of the Bhagavadgita as I understand it from my perspective.
 Jayaram V

 Summary: This essay analyzes the importance and purpose of bhakti or devotion in the Bhagavadgita.